Saltillo

 Saltillo ([salˈtiʝo]) is the capital and largest city of the northeastern Mexican state of Coahuila and is also the municipal seat of the municipality of the same name.
 Mexico City, Monterrey, and Saltillo are all connected by a major railroad and highway.
-As of a 2020 census, Saltillo had a population of 879,958 people, while the population of its metropolitan area was 1,031,779, making Saltillo the largest city in the state of Coahuila, and the 14th most populated metropolitan area in the country.
+As of a 2020 census, Saltillo had a population of 879,958 people, while the Saltillo metropolitan area population was 1,031,779, making Saltillo the largest city in the state of Coahuila, and the 14th most populated metropolitan area in the country.

+Saltillo is considered the most competitive city in Mexico for cities with over one million inhabitants.
+Saltillo's success is due to its strong performance in the Urban Competitiveness Index (ICU), which is developed by the Mexican Institute for Competitiveness (IMCO).
+The ICU evaluates cities based on 35 indicators, including law, society, infrastructure, labor market, political system, and innovation.
+Saltillo is also the safest capital city in Mexico, according to INEGI data from 2025.

-Saltillo is one of the most industrialized areas of Mexico and has one of the largest automotive industries in the country, with plants such as Tupy, Grupo Industrial Saltillo, General Motors, Stellantis, Daimler AG, Freightliner Trucks, Delphi, Plastic Omnium, Magna, and Nemak operating in the region.
-Saltillo is a manufacturing centre noted for commercial, communications, and manufacturing of products both traditional and modern.
+Saltillo is one of the most industrialized cities in Mexico and has one of the largest automotive industries in the country, with plants such as Tupy, Grupo Industrial Saltillo, General Motors, Stellantis, Daimler AG, Freightliner Trucks, BorgWarner, Plastic Omnium, Magna, and Nemak operating in the region.
+The city and its metropolitan area also house a large number of plants providing manufactured goods to various other multinational companies, including Tesla's new plant in Mexico, located less than an hour away in the neighboring Santa Catarina, Nuevo León also Saltillo is a prominent manufacturing hub noted for its commerce, communications, and manufacturing of products both traditional and modern.